Go Back

 Instructions

-• Cut the chicken into bite-sized pieces and marinate them in orange juice for 30 minutes.
+• Cut the chicken breasts into bite-sized pieces and coat them evenly with cornstarch.

-• In a bowl, whisk together chili garlic sauce, tomato paste, fresh orange juice, soy sauce, mirin, and black pepper.
+• In a bowl, whisk together the chili garlic sauce, orange juice, soy sauce, mirin, tomato paste, sugar, black pepper, hot chile oil, and minced garlic.

-• Serve hot, garnished with scallions, sesame seeds, and diced orange.
+• Garnish with sesame seeds, chopped scallions, and diced oranges before serving warm.

 Notes